Docs Menu

 When using db.collection.findOneAndDelete() against a sharded collection, the query must contain an equality condition on shard key.

-Starting in version 4.4, documents in a sharded collection can be missing the shard key fields.
+Documents in a sharded collection can be missing the shard key fields.
 To target a document that is missing the shard key, you can use the null equality match in conjunction with another filter condition (such as on the _id field).
 For example:

 { _id: <value>, <shardkeyfield>: null } // _id of the document missing shard key

-db.collection.findOneAndDelete() can be used inside multi-document transactions.
+db.collection.findOneAndDelete() can be used inside distributed transactions.

 Do not explicitly set the write concern for the operation if run in a transaction.
 To use write concern with transactions, see Transactions and Write Concern.